steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 It is used for defining conceptual boundaries between applications and microservices {% cite Vernon2016 %}, {% cite Fowler2014 %}.
 In general, there is the rule of thumb that there is one microservice per bounded context, sometimes there are more microservices per bounded context, but you should rather not have one microservice dealing with two or more bounded contexts {% cite Newman2019 %}.

-Collectively, we then defined _domain events_ in this domain model - with a set of experts, we conducted an event storming workshop which served as a basis (see also, e.g.: {% cite WikipediaEventStorming2022 %}, {% cite Stenberg2016 %}).
+We then defined _domain events_ in this domain model collectively - we conducted an event storming workshop with some experts which served as a basis (see also, e.g.: {% cite WikipediaEventStorming2022 %}, {% cite Stenberg2016 %}).
-In general, a domain event is, following Vaughn Vernon's definition, a record of a business-significant occurrence in a bounded context {% cite Vernon2016 %}.
+Following Vaughn Vernon's definition, a domain event is a record of a business-significant occurrence in a bounded context {% cite Vernon2016 %}.
 In the car services domain of my company, such a record of a business-significant occurrence is, for example, a _booking_ of a car service such as an oil change (see also: [this section](#the-domain-model)).
 Concretely, the booking domain event is raised by our microservice handling the backend work of our core booking userflow when a customer books a car service.
 The event is essential for a lot of other services, applications, and departments such as our support team which needs to know about the bookings of a customer to handle support cases when a customer calls them.